 Regulations covering working hours apply to almost every business.
 Working time regulations aim to improve health and safety by controlling the hours employees work.
+This briefing covers:

 - The rules governing working hours, rest periods, annual leave and night work under the working time regulations.